AU-PSL/DEMON-GUIDE/README.md

 http://www.cmake.org/

 A step by step installation guide for mac and linux devices will be in section 4

-### Compiling:

-    Download and build libcfitsio.a from the above link.

-### Sections:

-    1. Using CMake:
-    2. Using xcode:
-    3. Multicore Support on Linux:
-    4. Step-by-step installation on linux and mac devices
-    5. Notes on github
-    6. Looking at Data

 ### 1. Using CMake: